NyteshadeXT/PF2e-Vault/2) Compendium/equipment/items/Homebrew/Gravekeeper Bow.md

 - **Price** 1000 gp
 - **Bulk** 1; **Usage** held in 2 hands

-*Gravekeeper Bow* channels divine energy to repel the undead, providing essential protection and power for its wielder.
+*Gravekeeper Bow*, a +1 Striking long bow channels divine energy to repel the undead, providing essential protection and power for its wielder.
 In the right hands it can even serve as a holy symbol.

 ```ad-embed-ability
 title: **Activate** command